krunch3r76/gc__enhanced_completion/README.md

 this program is designed to work with requestor and provider installations of the Golem software suite. for more information about the Golem Network, please visit: https://www.golem.network

 # BACKGROUND
-The problem gc__bash_completion solves is providing detailed help during command entry at a full stop by printing the help menu for the current subcommand during entry. yagna's builtin completion engine alone will only list possible completions in a given subcommand. gc__bash_completion extends yagna's builtin completion engine by adding contextual help.
+The problem gc__enhanced_completion solves is providing detailed help during command entry at a full stop by printing the help menu for the current subcommand during entry. yagna's builtin completion engine alone will only list possible completions in a given subcommand. gc__bash_completion extends yagna's builtin completion engine by adding contextual help.

 # INSTALLATION